helloworld-ind-in/youtubelayer/README.md

 - Users remain logged in **indefinitely** unless they **manually log out**.
 - There is currently **no session timeout** or auto-logout mechanism based on inactivity.

+### 7. Login Fails
+- Login fails when a user enters their email in uppercase or mixed case.
+- Login only succeeds when the email is entered with the exact same case (uppercase/lowercase) as it was during registration.

 ---

 ## ⚙️ Getting Started